skyfire-xyz/skyfire-solutions-aws-news-crawler-demo/aws/cloudfront-waf/README.md

 The client needs to classify bots into 3 categories:

-1. Requests categorized as a “recognised bot” such as SEO (Googlebot), AI scrapers (GPTBot), Archiver bots etc -> decide and configure what to do
+1. Requests categorized as a “recognised bot” such as SEO (Googlebot), AI scrapers (GPTBot), Archiver bots etc -> decide and configure what to do (individually Allow/Block as per use-case)

 2. Requests from "unrecognised bot" ->
     - Skyfire KYA token is mandatory for access
     - If Skyfire token is missing or invalid, then block

-3. Requests not recognised as bots (human traffic) -> Allow access to protected website even without token
+3. Requests not recognised as bots (human traffic) -> Allow access to protected website without token

 ##### Important Requirement

 ```
-Bot logic + Skyfire token logic must both be considered before allowing access.
+Bot identification logic + Skyfire token logic must both be considered before allowing access.
 ```

 This typically requires:
 - Correct priority ordering of WAF rules
 - Using WAF labels or rule groups
 - Ensuring Skyfire-related logic happens after bot evaluation
-- Ensuring Lambda@Edge logic fires for bots with token
+- Ensuring Lambda@Edge logic validates the token if present

 #### Deployment Steps
 1. Create a CloudFront Distribution -